JonaSPyt/JonaSPyt/README.md

-Computer Technician and Computer Engineering student at IFCE.
+Computer Engineering student at IFCE.